Veermata Jijabai Technological Institute

-Veermata Jijabai Technological Institute (VJTI) (Marathi : वीरमाता जिजाबाई टेक्नॉलोजिकल इन्स्टिट्यूट) is a state funded college located in Mumbai, Maharashtra, India, and one of the oldest engineering colleges in Asia.
+Veermata Jijabai Technological Institute (VJTI) is a state funded college located in Mumbai, Maharashtra, India.
 Founded in 1887 and formerly known as the Victoria Jubilee Technical Institute, it adopted its present name on 26 January 1997.
 VJTI is an academically and administratively autonomous institute, but it is affiliated to the University of Mumbai.
 The institute is financially supported by the Government of Maharashtra.
+It is named after Rajmata Jijabai Saheb Bhonsale, the mother of Chhatrapati Shivaji Raje Bhonsale Maharaj, the founder of the Maratha Empire.

 After being awarded academic and administrative autonomy in 2004, VJTI became operational under the administration of a board of governors.
 VJTI is also the Central Technical Institute of Maharashtra State.
 The institute trains students in engineering and technology at the certificate, diploma, degree, post-graduate and doctoral levels.

+VJTI is an academically and administratively autonomous institute, but it is affiliated to the University of Mumbai.
+The institute is financially supported by the Government of Maharashtra.

 History

 Foundation and early years (1887–1960)

 The institute was founded in 1887 and commenced with two departments, the Sir J. J. School of Mechanical Engineering and the Ripon Textile School.